 Justice Appel, Ackworth, was appointed to the Supreme Court in 2006.

-A Dubuque native, he received his bachelor's and master's degree from Stanford University in California in 1973 and his J.D. degree from the University of California, Berkeley, in 1977.
+A Dubuque native, he received his bachelor’s and master’s degrees from Stanford University in California in 1973 and his J.D. degree from the University of California, Berkeley, in 1977.

-Justice Appel is married and has five sons and a daughter.
+Justice Appel was born in 1950.
+He is married and has five sons and one daughter.
 His current term expires December 31, 2024.